touche-webis-de/touche-code/clef26/advertisement-detection/subtask-2-span-prediction/README.md

 Now that your submission is available on TIRA, you can run it on different datasets by using the dropdown menus in the Web UI (see also the [documentation](https://docs.tira.io/participants/participate.html#execute-your-submission)).

 ### Test dataset
-The name of the test set on TIRA is `<to be announced>`.
+The ID of the test set on TIRA is `ads-in-rag-task-2-span-prediction-20260504-test`.
+Its display name is `ads-in-rag-task-2-span-prediction-test`.

 #### Code submission
 If you have submitted your code for the spot-check dataset as illustrated under "[Code submission](#code-submission)", you can run it on TIRA as explained under "[Running a submission on TIRA](#running-a-submission-on-tira)".
-To do that, select the dataset `<to be announced>` from the dataset dropdown and run your submitted code.
+To do that, select the dataset `ads-in-rag-task-2-span-prediction-test` from the dataset dropdown and run your submitted code.